fagan2888/overbond-devtest/Readme.md

 If this was less than the current minimum difference (or, when calculating for the curve in Challenge #2: the minimum difference for a longer or shorter term specifically), it became the new minimum difference, and the government bond became the new benchmark.

 Runtime of this algorithm is O(n^2).
-This is more efficiently than storing all the differences and having to sort it, which would make the algorithm at least O(n^2*logn).
+This is more efficient than storing an array of all the differences and having to sort it to find minumum difference, which would make the algorithm's worst-case runtime at least O(n^2*logn).